Canada’s recovery plan could miss a huge opportunity to boost climate finance, experts say

 Fighting climate change remains Canada’s greatest existential challenge.
 As the country recovers from COVID-19, it has the opportunity to transform its carbon-intensive economy - but government financing alone may not be enough.
 Social financing could fill the gap and ensure a green economic recovery for all.

-var TRINITY_TTS_WP_CONFIG = {"cleanText":"Canada\u2019s recovery plan could miss a huge opportunity to boost climate finance, experts say.
-In the early morning hours of Sept.
-22, the day before Canada launched its COVID-19 recovery plan, Ford Motor Company officials and union representatives reached an ambitious climate deal of their own at a negotiating table.\u00a0 The company\u2019s plant in Oakville, roughly 45 minutes west of Toronto, was expected to soon be on the chopping block: another victim of manufacturing's slow erosion in what was once Canada\u2019s heartland for automotive production.
+The company’s plant in Oakville, roughly 45 minutes west of Toronto, was expected to soon be on the chopping block: another victim of manufacturing’s slow erosion in what was once Canada’s heartland for automotive production.
 Instead, Ford promised to spend nearly $2 billion to produce five new electric vehicle (EV) models at the plant along with an engine contract for a factory in Windsor, Ont.
-Both the provincial and federal
+Both the provincial and federal governments would chip in just $500 million to retool both factories.

 Join a community of 2000+ impact-oriented professionals like you.
 Get full access to this story and all Future of Good content, including tickets to our digital events and networking, with a membership.